-Policy Framework The Public Service Board Well-Being Plan The Public Service Board will produce a loc cal well-being plan in 2018 Corporate Plan including Council well-beir ng objectives next 5 years the resources required to deliver eing objectives for carrying out sustainable on to achieving the wellbeing goals Asset Management Plan Financial Plan Describes how we manage our land and property portfolio Sets out the financial challenges we face & how we will meet these challenges People Strategy Digital and Customer Strategy The strategy connects people to purpose to improve performance and deliver better outcomes The steps we will take to develop our digital offer in our services and communities Local Development Plan Economy and Enterprise Strategy Our proposals and policies for future development and use of land Our proposals for increasing competitiveness, innovation and productivity.
-Service business plans Employee Aims and Objectives Each service has a plan that evaluates performance, plans actions for the year ahead, includes metrics to monitor performance and manages risks.
+Level Policy Framework Vision The Public Service Board Well-Being Plan The Public Service Board will produce a lo cal well-being plan in 2018 Plan Corporate Plan including Council well-bein ng objectives e next 5 years the resources required to deliver eing objectives for carrying out sustainable on to achieving the wellbeing goals Strategy Asset Management Plan Financial Plan Describes how we manage our land and property portfolio Sets out the financial challenges we face & how we will meet these challenges People Strategy Digital and Customer Strategy The strategy connects people to purpose to improve performance and deliver better outcomes · · · · · · · · · · · · · · · · · · · Local Development Plan Economy and Enterprise Strategy Our proposals and policies for future development and use of land Our proposals for increasing competitiveness, innovation and productivity.
+Delivery Service business plans Employee Aims and Objectives Each service has a plan that evaluates performance, plans actions for the year ahead, includes metrics to monitor performance and manages risks.
 Employee appraisals enable individuals and teams to outline the values and performance that is relevant in their role and connects them to the purpose of the organisation.
-Evaluation Evaluates performance, plans & metrics to monitor performance.
-Strategic Risk Assessment ics Identifies, manages and monitors th Council's Strategic risks. - The Public Service Board will produce a loc Corporate Plan including Council well-bein Set out the direction for the Council in the it and articulates the council's well-be development and maximise the contribution Asset Management Plan Describes how we manage our land and property portfolio People Strategy The strategy connects people to purpose to improve performance and deliver better outcomes Local Development Plan Our proposals and policies for future development and use of land Service business plans Each service has a plan that evaluates performance, plans actions for the year ahead, includes metrics to monitor performance and manages risks.
-Evaluates performance, plans & metrics
+Evaluation & Evaluation Strategic Risk Assessment Risks Evaluates performance, plans & metrics to monitor performance.
+Identifies, manages and monitors the Council's Strategic risks.